-At Hallier Lawrence, our experienced lawyers field wide-ranging questions from our clients every day.
+At Hallier Stearns PLC, our experienced lawyers field wide-ranging questions from our clients every day.
 From the granularly focused questions to the “big picture” questions, our team is happy to answer every single one.

 Over the years, we have noticed a few key questions that almost every client wants answered.
 Here are the top three questions you should ask your divorce lawyer.

 - What is the best way to achieve my goals?

 Some of the most important questions you will ask a divorce lawyer occur at the initial consultation.
 You should know basic information about your attorney, such as, “How long have you been practicing divorce law,” and “What are your areas of expertise?”